top of page

 My Own Situation

-I had a long list of wants and desires from my family vehicles.
+I had a long list of wants and desires for my family vehicle.
 A list so long that it wasn't going to be solved, short of throwing a lot of money at it.

 And I didn't want to throw a lot of money at it either!